cockpit-project/cockpituous/ansible/aws/README.md

 Tasks runner setup
 ------------------

- * Create and configure the instance:
+Create and configure the instance:

     ansible-playbook -i inventory aws/launch-tasks.yml

 If you run more than one at a time, set a custom host name with `-e hostname=cockpit-aws-tasks-2` or similar, so that GitHub test statuses remain useful to identify where a test runs.

- * Enable more runners to fill up the 96 CPUs/188 GiB RAM:

-       ansible -i inventory -m shell -a 'systemctl enable --now cockpit-tasks@{5..15}' tag_ServiceComponent_Tasks

 Public log sink/server setup
 ----------------------------